-Under section 80C, a deduction of Rs 1,50,000 can be claimed from your total income.
-In simple terms, you can reduce up to Rs 1,50,000 from your total taxable income through section 80C.
-This deduction is allowed to an Individual or a HUF.
-A maximum of Rs 1, 50,000 can be claimed for the FY 2018-19, 2017-18 and FY 2016-17 each.If you have paid excess taxes, but have invested in LIC, PPF, Mediclaim, incurred towards tuition fees etc.and have missed claiming a deduction of the same under 80C, you can file your Income Tax Return, claim these deductions and get a refund of excess taxes paid
+You can claim a deduction of Rs 1.5 lakh your total income under section 80C.
+In simple terms, you can reduce up to Rs 1,50,000 from your total taxable income, and it is available for individuals and HUFs.If you have paid excess taxes, but have invested in LIC, PPF, Mediclaim, paid your children’s tuition fees etc. and have missed claiming a deduction for the same, you can do so while filing your Income Tax Return.
+The Income Tax Department will refund the excess money to your bank account.

 b.Deduction for self-contribution to NPS – section 80CCD (1B) A new section 80CCD (1B) has been introduced for an additional deduction of up to Rs 50,000 for the amount deposited by a taxpayer to their NPS account.
 Contributions to Atal Pension Yojana are also eligible.

 c.
-Employer’s contribution to NPS – Section 80CCD (2) Additional deduction is allowed for employer’s contribution to employee’s pension account of up to 10% of the salary of the employee.
+Employer’s contribution to NPS – Section 80CCD (2) Claim additional deduction on your contribution to employee’s pension account for up to 10% of your salary.
 There is no monetary ceiling on this deduction.
 Know more about Section 80CCD

 a.
-This deduction is available for rent paid when HRA is not received.
+Section 80GG deduction is available for rent paid when HRA is not received.
 The taxpayer, spouse or minor child should not own residential accommodation at the place of employment

 b.
 The taxpayer should not have self-occupied residential property in any other place